Skip to main content

 ReMonit Gout feasibility study

-Innovation in patient care is at the center of the feasibility study in the ReMonit Gout project.
-The study will test the applicability of the patient app, Urika, designed to support people who are about to start uric acid-lowering treatment.
+Innovation in patient care is at the heart of the feasibility study in the ReMonit Gout project.
+The study will test the usability of the patient app, Urika, designed to support people starting uric acid-lowering treatment.

-The Urika app acts as a support tool for patients by offering personalized advice and information throughout their treatment process.
-The approach aims to improve patients' compliance with treatment regimens.
-It is a critical aspect of long-term treatment of chronic conditions, such as gout.
+The Urika app acts as a support tool for patients by providing personalized advice and information throughout their treatment journey.
+The approach aims to improve patient adherence to treatment regimens, a critical aspect of long-term management of chronic conditions, such as gout.

 A carefully designed study

-The participating patients will be followed closely over a period of three months, to collect data on the app's effectiveness and ease of use.
+Participating patients will be closely followed over a period of three months, to collect data on the app's effectiveness and ease of use.

-- This early phase of the research will provide valuable insight, which will shape the further development of Urika, as well as lay the foundation for the planned main study - a randomized controlled trial (RCT) with 168 patients, explains Nina.
+– This early phase of research will provide valuable insights, which will shape the further development of Urika, as well as lay the foundation for the planned main study – a randomized controlled trial (RCT) with 168 patients, explains Nina.

 A milestone for research methodology

-- As far as we know, this is the first study at the hospital to be carried out under the new EU regulations for medical devices, says Nina.
+As far as we know, this is the first study at the hospital to be conducted under the new EU regulation for medical devices, says Nina.

-The regulation has required a comprehensive effort to meet all necessary documentation requirements and regulatory obligations. - Despite the challenges, the initiation visit by a monitor from Research Support was successful , says Nina.
+The regulation has required extensive efforts to meet all necessary documentation requirements and regulatory obligations. “ Despite the challenges, the initiation visit by the monitor from Research Support was successful ,” says Nina.
 She sees it as a promising sign that the preparations have been solid.

 The way forward

-The results of this feasibility study will be decisive for the future direction of the ReMonit Gout project.
-By demonstrating the effectiveness and ease of use of the Urika app, the project can potentially transform the treatment landscape for patients with gout and offer a new model for patient support in our digital age.
+The results of this feasibility study will be crucial for the future direction of the ReMonit Gout project.
+By demonstrating the effectiveness and ease of use of the Urika app, the project has the potential to transform the treatment landscape for gout patients and offer a new model for patient support in our digital age.

-With a focus on innovation, patient engagement and an evidence-based approach, the ReMonit Gout project not only represents a step forward for gout treatment, but also a new way of thinking about the use of technology in patient care.
+With a focus on innovation, patient engagement and an evidence-based approach, the ReMonit Gout project represents not only a step forward for gout treatment, but also a new way of thinking about the use of technology in patient care.
+As a pioneer project in the new EU regulation, it has contributed to valuable increased expertise, which can be useful in upcoming projects involving this type of medical device.

-As a pioneering project in the new EU regulation, it has contributed to valuable increased expertise, which can be useful in future projects where this type of medical equipment is included.
-HSØ finances PhD scholarship holder Johan Stjärne, who is a medical student.
+HSØ is funding PhD fellow Johan Stjärne, who is a study physician.
 The study team also consists of coordinator Silje Søhus and study nurses Heidi Lunøe and Gina Stenberg.
 The study has received three million from DAM for the further course.